IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data: Introduction

 \section{Introduction}

-In the data-driven era of artificial intelligence, the limitations of traditional data management approaches have become increasingly evident with the explosive growth of data.
-Efficiently managing and leveraging massive heterogeneous data has emerged as a pressing challenge\cite{wang2025towards,putrama2024heterogeneous}.
-This issue is particularly critical in scientific research, where building robust and efficient cross-domain data infrastructures is becoming increasingly important\cite{jingru2024technical}.
-Real-world scientific data are often multi-source, heterogeneous, and multimodal, lacking unified representation standards and interoperability mechanisms, which leads to low efficiency in data utilization.
+In the data-driven era of artificial intelligence, the limitations of traditional data management approaches have become increasingly evident with the explosive growth of data, making the efficiently managing and leveraging massive heterogeneous data has emerged as a pressing challenge \cite{wang2025towards,putrama2024heterogeneous}, especially in scientific research scenarios that require robust cross-domain data infrastructures \cite{jingru2024technical}.Because Real-world scientific data are often multi-source, heterogeneous, and multimodal, lacking unified representation standards and interoperability mechanisms, which leads to low efficiency in data utilization.
 For example, materials science research typically involves vast amounts of heterogeneous data derived from experiments, simulations, and literature records \cite{Data-Driven-Materials-Science}.
 Effective management, sharing, and analysis of these data are essential for accelerating scientific discovery and fostering innovation.
 However, due to inherent differences in data formats, structures, and semantics, as well as the ever-increasing scale of data, traditional centralized management approaches face severe challenges \cite{Knowledge-Graph-Empowered-Materials-Discovery}.

-In this context, the Internet of Data (IoD)\cite{shujukongjian,zhang2023identifier} has emerged as a data-centric paradigm designed to overcome the limitations of traditional data management.
+To address these limitations, the Internet of Data (IoD)\cite{shujukongjian,zhang2023identifier} has emerged as a data-centric paradigm designed to overcome the limitations of traditional data management.
 IoD leverages open, data-centric software architectures and standardized interoperability protocols to interconnect heterogeneous platforms and systems, thereby forming a unified data network.
 Rooted in the Digital Object Architecture (DOA)\cite{kahn2006framework}, IoD provides persistent identifiers, enriched metadata, and standardized interoperability mechanisms to encapsulate diverse resources as digital objects (DOs).